SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/state-observation/state-observation-article.md

 ### Explicitly subscribe to non-essential state updates

-Non-essential states (e.g. buffer positions or derived properties like stream type) are not automatically published.
+Non-essential states (e.g., buffer positions or derived properties like stream type) are not automatically published.
 Instead, you can:

 - Subscribe to ``Player/propertiesPublisher`` for direct observation.
 - Use the ``SwiftUICore/View/onReceive(player:assign:to:)`` modifier to observe specific property changes locally.
 For example, to display a loading indicator during buffering: